Purchase Complete Series Tickets

-The 28th Annual Whitehall Lecture Series welcomes best-selling authors to discuss Presidents of the Gilded Age.
+The 29th Annual Whitehall Lecture Series welcomes best-selling authors to discuss Crimes of the Century.
 There will be a book signing with the author after each lecture.
-Presidents to be discussed this year include: Grant, McKinley, Garfield, Cleveland, and Hayes.

 Web visitors can now experience the Lecture Series via a live, interactive, Web seminar.
 On-line visitors can listen to the lecture live, see the presentation, and ask questions of the lecturer.
 There is no charge to join the on-line lecture.
 Begin by clicking on the "Join This Lecture Live" button.Note: For first time users of the Flagler Museum's on-line room, you need to install a small, safe plug-in.
 When prompted please provide your first name and leave the password field blank.
 At the welcome page, click on the "Download Here" link.
 This will open a "File Download" dialogue box.
 Within that box, click on the "Run" button.
 Please be sure to configure your firewall to allow the Talking Communities software access to your computer and please disable your screen saver.

 The Inventor and the Tycoon: A Gilded Age Murder and the Birth of Moving Picturesby Edward Ball, Best-Selling Author & Yale ProfessorFebruary 2, 20143:00 p.m.

 Join this Lecture Live - 2/2/2014 at 3:00pm